 1. Central City's Artesian Well

 On the corner of 800 South and 500 East is a quaint little urban park built around a continuously flowing fountain fed by an underground aquifer.
-Early Utah settlers used the spring to water their oxen on trips to and from the "downtown" settlement.
-Today, Salt Lake residents from all walks of life frequent the park to fill jugs, canteens, and carboys with mineral water for free.
+This spring was used by early Utah settlers and is still being used today by Salt Lake residents for free.
 The city tests the water frequently to ensure safety, and anyone you run into while filling up will rave about its crisp, clean taste.
-Trees and benches make this little park a nice place to sit and quench your thirst after running laps or playing Frisbee at nearby Liberty Park.
+Trees and benches make this little park a nice place to sit and quench your thirst after running laps or playing frisbee at nearby Liberty Park.

 2. International Peace Gardens

 The International Peace Gardens were dedicated in 1952 and serve as a lesson in peace and understanding between nations.
 The gardens are situated on the bank of Salt Lake's Jordan River and currently represent 26 Utah-based nation groups, each with its own plot in which to display its homeland's native plants, garden architecture, and statues of world-peace leaders.
 The gardens are a wonderful place to wander or meditate and are open between May 1st and September 31st from dawn til dusk.